EnumC/qbittorrent-windscribe-ephemeral-port/README.md

 # [qbittorrent-windscribe-ephemeral-port](https://github.com/EnumC/qbittorrent-windscribe-ephemeral-port)

-Automatically create ephemeral ports in windscribe and update qbittorrent config to use the new port
+Automatically create ephemeral ports in windscribe and update qbittorrent config to use the new port.
+Also exports the new port as iptables rule for Gluetun.

 This repo is for qbittorrent only.
 For Deluge, check out the original repo this qbittorrent version is forked from: [deluge-windscribe-ephemeral-port](https://github.com/dumbasPL/deluge-windscribe-ephemeral-port)